-401(k) SAVINGS PLAN
+401(k) Savings Plan

-In 1990 the Company established an Employee Savings Plan (the "Savings Plan") intended to qualify under Section 401(k) of the Internal Revenue Code, which is available to all employees who satisfy the age and service requirements under the Savings Plan.
+In 1990 the Company established an Employee Savings Plan (the "Savings Plan") intended to qualify under Section 401(k) of the Internal Revenue Code of 1986 as amended (the "Code"), which is available to all employees who satisfy the Savings Plan's age and service requirement.
 The Savings Plan allows an employee to defer up to 15% of the employee's compensation for the pay period elected in his or her salary deferral agreement on a pre-tax basis pursuant to a cash or deferred arrangement under Section 401(k) of the Code (subject to maximums permitted under federal law).
 This contribution will generally not be subject to federal tax until it is distributed from the Savings Plan.
 In addition these contributions are fully vested and non-forfeitable.
 Contributions to the Savings Plan are deposited in a trust fund established in connection with the Savings Plan.
 The Company may make discretionary contributions to the Savings Plan at the end of each fiscal year as deemed appropriate by the Board of Directors.
 Vested amounts allocated to each participating employee are distributed in the event of retirement, death, disability or other termination of employment.
-For fiscal 1999 the Committee determined that participants would not receive a matching contribution.
+For fiscal 2002 the Committee determined that participants would not receive a matching contribution.